-- 1. Press

-button and hold until flashes.
-ON and set temperature (setting in Thermostatic Mode) displayed. - To continue press putton or wait.
-OFF displayed, temperature flash- - 3.
-Select off temperature by pressing the (A) or (V) button. - To confirm press button.
+- Press button and hold until flashes.
+ON and set temperature (setting in Thermostatic Mode) displayed.

+- To continue press button or wait.

+OFF displayed, temperature flashes.

+- Select off temperature by pressing the or button.

+- To confirm press button.

 NOTE: The on (Thermostatic) and off set temperatures are the same for each day.